 Center of gravity calculations is very important in most classical mechanics and engineering calculations.
-Mechanicalland provides you with a very easy to use the center of gravity calculator that you can use in various fields.
+So, Mechanicalland provides you with a very easy-to-use center of gravity calculator that you can use in various fields.

 This is a book that includes all the most used engineering theorems and formulas!
-It will be a very important companion through your engineering career and education!
-If you are interested, click on the ‘Shop Now’ button or the link to check it from Amazon!
+Moreover, it will be a very important companion throughout your engineering career and education!
+So, if you are interested, click on the ‘Shop Now button or the link to check it from Amazon!

 Then you need to enter the mass, X, and Y coordinates of the center of gravities of these sub-masses respectively.
 If you click on the 'Calculate!' button, the center of gravity will be calculated.

 After that, the Center of gravity will be given in X and Y coordinates.